 Gibb et al. (2014) reviewed the sensitivity of S. spinulosa reef to various pressures, including abrasion/disturbance of seabed sediment, however this pressure was not linked directly to static fishing gears.
-Gibb et al. (2014) cites studies which show S. alveolata reefs recovered within 23 days from trampling, walking and stamping (Cunningham et al. 1984).
+Gibb et al. (2014) cites studies which show S. alveolata reefs recovered within 23 days from trampling, walking and stamping (Cunningham et al., 1984).

 However Cunningham et al. (1984) also reported that more severe damage caused by kicking and jumping on the reef was still not fully repaired 23 days later.
-S. alveolata reefs may also be less fragile than S. spinulosa reefs, meaning the impacts of abrasion/disturbance may be greater and recovery times longer (Gibb et al. 2014) than those observed in S. alveolata by Cunnigham el (1984).
+S. spinulosa reefs are also recorded to be more fragile and less resilient than S. alveolata reefs, meaning the impacts of abrasion/disturbance may be greater and recovery times longer (Gibb et al., 2014) than those observed in S. alveolata by Cunnigham el (1984).